-All companies have a budget, so it’s no surprise that price is one of the first talking points when deciding on a supplier.
-In fact, 53% of procurement professionals feel that cost-cutting is a number one priority.
+All companies have a budget, so it’s no surprise that price is one of the first talking points when considering a new supplier.
+In fact, 53% of procurement professionals express that cost-cutting is a number one priority.
 Factoring in rising costs can be a challenge though, especially when you want to receive more for your money and reduce payment friction.

-Two common solutions would be to restrict your supplier base (25% of CPOs surveyed cited this as necessary method) or to outsource non-core procurement strategies (14% of CPOs commonly use this method).
-Both of these options can help in the long-run, but when you’re in the initial stages with a supplier, it is pivotal that you outline a Service Level Agreement (SLA).
-Establishing an SLA can help curb costs because you’ll have a clear understanding of the services that will be provided and the specific benchmarks to measure success.
+Solutions may involve restricting your supplier base (25% of CPOs surveyed cited this as necessary method) or outsourcing non-core procurement strategies (14% of CPOs commonly use this method).
+Both of these options can help long-term, however, during the initial stages with a supplier it is pivotal that you outline a Service Level Agreement (SLA).
+Establishing an SLA can help curb costs, as they allow a clear understanding of the services provided and the specific benchmarks to measure success.

 3. Missing Deadlines

-Both your suppliers and your project managers are in charge of ensuring deadlines are met.
+Both your suppliers and your project managers are responsible for meeting deadlines.
 Since missing deadlines often

 Of course, you cannot plan for unpredictable disruptions, but having access to and using analysis software can help vastly improve and streamline your procurement strategy.